Accessibility Book a Demo

 5. Craft compelling job adverts

-In 2014, Lou Adler wrote about how “most job postings are written to weed out weaker candidates, not attract stronger ones.”
-He notes how the underlying assumption – that there’s a huge talent pool of top candidates needing trimming down – is totally wrong.
+A whole decade ago (phew), Lou Adler wrote about how “most job postings are written to weed out weaker candidates, not attract stronger ones.”
+He noted how the underlying assumption – that there’s a huge talent pool of top candidates needing trimming down – was totally wrong.

-The same’s true in 2020.
+The same’s true today.
 Even when you’re battling huge application volumes, most markets are still candidate-driven.

 6. Emphasise your culture

-All three metrics that contribute to quality of hire calculations (retention, engagement, performance) depend on new hires’ being a great culture fit.
+The metrics that typically contribute to quality of hire calculations (retention, engagement, performance) depend on new hires’ being a great addition to your culture.

 Browse any job board now though and most roles copy-and-paste skills with no discussion of culture.
 Agency recruiters typically avoid talking about specifics for fear of other recruiters stealing their clients or roles – so there’s space for in-house recruitment teams to steal the show here.

-Use job adverts to showcase your culture, to improve quality of hire by attracting better-fit candidates from the get-go.
+Use job adverts to showcase your culture, to improve quality of hire by attracting better candidates from the get-go.

-Think carefully about the performance outcomes you need; don’t dictate skills unless they’re genuinely a deal-breaker.
+Think carefully about the performance outcomes you need; don’t dictate qualifications unless they’re genuinely a deal-breaker.

 8. Use unbiased language